-INTRODUCTION:
+Introduction:

-Trafficking in Human Beings (hereafter THB) is a grave human rights violation, particularly impacting women and children.1 Areas of armed conflict, characterized by dysfunctional legal systems and poverty, often become the setting of this crime.
-Forced labour, sex trafficking, child soldiers and organ harvesting are only a few examples among various forms of THB.3 Therefore, THB is often referred to as the 'modern-day slave trade'.4 It provides a significant financial source to criminal networks or terrorist groups, contributes to corruption, and consequently strengthens instability.5 THB can lead to a systematic undermining of governments and NATO endeavours, therefore threatening the success of a military mission (see 'Implications for NATO-led Activities').6 Even though the Alliance does not perceive itself as the primary organization to counter THB,7 NATO's engagement in countering THB is reflected in the NATO Policy on Combating Trafficking in Humans Beings (2004)8 and the NATO Policy on Preventing and Responding to Sexual Exploitation and Abuse (2020)9.
+Trafficking in Human Beings (hereafter THB) is a grave human rights violation, particularly impacting women and children.
+Areas of armed conflict, characterized by dysfunctional legal systems and poverty, often become the setting of this crime.
+Forced labour, sex trafficking, child soldiers and organ harvesting are only a few examples among various forms of THB.
+Therefore, THB is often referred to as the 'modern-day slave trade'.
+It provides a significant financial source to criminal networks or terrorist groups, contributes to corruption, and consequently strengthens instability.

+THB can lead to a systematic undermining of governments and NATO endeavors, therefore threatening the success of a military operations and activities (→ see 'Implications for NATO-led Activities').
+Even though the Alliance does not perceive itself as the primary organization to counter THB, NATO's engagement in countering THB is reflected in the NATO Policy on Combating Trafficking in Humans Beings (2004) and the NATO Policy on Preventing and Responding to Sexual Exploitation and Abuse (2020).
 Sexual exploitation and abuse, in particular, have been condemned as contradicting '[...] the principles and core values [...]' of the Alliance.
-10 Furthermore, NATO is promoting a strict 'zero-tolerance policy' regarding the demand of services of THB by its personnel.11 The topic has been addressed as one of five main lines of effort during NATO's Human Security Conference 2021.
+Furthermore, NATO is promoting a 'zero-tolerance policy' regarding the demand of services of victims of THB by its personnel.
+The topic has been addressed as one of five main lines of effort during NATO's Human Security Conference 2021.
 An updated NATO policy on countering THB is in progress.